JamesClonk/goplay/README.md

 and set it to be executable

-	chmod +x example.go
+	$ chmod +x example.go

+Goplay can also be used to "hot reload" a Go app / script.
+If run with commandline flag *-r*, it will watch the source(s) for changes and recompile & reload them.

+	$ goplay -r MyDevelopmentHttpServer.go

+See usage message (-h or --help)

+	$ goplay -h
+	Compile and run a Go source file.
+	To run the Go source file directly from shell, insert hashbang "#!/usr/bin/env goplay" as the first line.

+	Usage: goplay [OPTION]...
+FILE

+	Options:
+	        -f              force (re)compilation of source file.
+	        -b              use "go build" to build complete binary out of FILE directory -r              Watch for changes in FILE and recompile and reload if necessary (enables force compilation [-f])

 ## How it works

 The *goplay* command enables you to use Go as if it were an interpreted scripting language.

-Internally, it compiles and links the Go source file, saving the resulting executable under the local directory ".goplay".
+Internally, it compiles and links the Go source file, saving the resulting executable under the local directory ".goplay", or any other directory specified by the configuration file ~/.goplayrc.
 After that it is executed with all commandline parameters passed along.
-If that executable does not yet exist or its modified time is different than the script's, then it will be compiled again.
+If that executable does not yet exist or its modified time is different than the scripts, then it will be compiled again.
+When run in "hot reload" mode, it will always force recompilation of the script.

 ## License